 Rounding out the Elibe canon was a 11-volumes manga adaptation, Fire Emblem: Champion's Swordnote Commonly known just by its untranslated Japanese name, Hasha no Tsurugi.
 It revisits and slightly modifies the plot of Binding Blade through the point of view of four original characters exclusive to this manga: young swordsman (well, teen) Al, Princess Tiena of Tania Castle, her loyal knight Gant, and Master Swordsman Kilmar.
 They help Roy and his troops in the war against Bern, while on their own quest: searching for the FireEmblem.

 Bag of Spilling: Justified.
 Twenty years pass between the two games, meaning there is plenty of time for characters to lose their edge through old age, injury, and inaction.

-Beauty Equals Goodness: Binding Blade gives us some subversions in a series that plays this trope straighter than an arrow most of the time: the axe-wielding Gonzalez (whose ugliness and low intelligence makes him feared), and the plain-looking Dorothy (which is contributed to small eyes and her plain, boyish clothing).
+Beauty Equals Goodness: Binding Blade gives us some subversions in a series that plays this trope straighter than an arrow most of the time: the axe-wielding Gonzalez (whose ugliness and low intelligence makes him feared), and the plain-looking Dorothy (with her small eyes and plain, boyish clothing).

 BFS: Exaccus, which somehow turns into a trident when not in use.